sensu/sensu-go-workshop/lessons/operator/08/README.md

 **NEXT:** do you see the `disk` check in the output?
 If so, you're ready to move on to the next exercise!

-## EXERCISE: modify check configuration using tokens
+## EXERCISE 2: modify check configuration using tokens

 Sensu's service-oriented configuration model (as opposed to traditional host-based models) makes monitoring configuration easier to manage at scale.
 A single check definition can be used to collect monitoring data from hundreds or thousands of endpoints!